SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/0Webscraper.io_Setup.md

 We will now enter a code that copies the contents of each of the files we have from our financial institutions into our worksheet.
 <br><br>
-Copy therefore the following code:
+Delete the existing code and enter the following one in the *Apps Script* console.
 <br><br>
 ```
 function copyDataFromOtherSheets() {